Checkpoint/restore with GPUs

 Option 2: CRIU CUDA Plugin

-Ensure the daemon is running, see .
+Ensure the daemon is running, see installation.

 Cedana GPU